syncfusion-content/xamarin-docs/Xamarin/Introduction/xamarin-cross-platform-ui.md

 # Syncfusion Xamarin.Forms cross platform UI controls

-The Syncfusion Xamarin.Forms cross platform UI controls are an ideal choice for developing rich cross platform applications with .NET from a single shared codebase.
+The Syncfusion Xamarin.Forms cross platform UI controls are an ideal choice for developing rich cross platform applications with .NET from a single shared code base.
 You can build more responsive, interactive, and creative application that run on multiple platforms and devices with various form factors.
 Some of the cool features like theming and customization options makes the controls a perfect once for your cross-platform application.

 Syncfusion Xamarin.Forms controls support following platforms,